-The IRT-based test is a just a screening test -- it’s not meant to make a diagnosis.
+The IRT-based test is just a screening test -- it’s not meant to make a diagnosis.
 Most babies who “fail” the IRT screen don’t have cystic fibrosis -- they just have a higher risk and need another test to confirm.
 If results from the second test are normal, there’s no further risk or need for more testing.

 Chloride Sweat Test